ICTU/Kwaliteitsaanpak/README.md

 ## Documents

-The Kwaliteitsaanpak consists of a main document containing the Kwaliteitsaanpak itself, a number of Templates, and a self-assessment checklist.
-The sources are a collection of markdown files and supporting material.
-Scripts convert the Kwaliteitsaanpak main document to pdf, the Templates to docx, and the self-assessment checklist to xslx.
+The Kwaliteitsaanpak consists of a main document containing the Kwaliteitsaanpak itself, a number of templates, and a self-assessment checklist.
+The sources are a collection of Markdown files and supporting material.
+Scripts convert the Kwaliteitsaanpak main document to pdf, the templates to docx, and the self-assessment checklist to xslx.

 ## Authoring guidelines